Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-ilife-time-cycle'/>

 * ### ILifeTimeCycle
 A endpoint has a lifecycle managed by ProconTEL.
-ProconTEL.Sdk offers interface <b>ILifeTimeCycle</b> that provide visibility into these key life moments and the ability to act when they occur.
+ProconTEL.Sdk offers interface `ILifeTimeCycle` that provide visibility into these key life moments and the ability to act when they occur.
+It also allows customization of default ProconTEL input pipeline for receiving messages.
+For more information see [Middlewares](#id-middlewares).
 ```csharp
   [EndpointMetadata(Name = "LifeTimeCycle", SupportedRoles = SupportedRoles.Both)]
   public class LifeTimeCycleEndpoint : IEndpointLifeTimeCycle